Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 arrival_sfo: page, portrait-oriented, image
 --
+The flight was the
+longest
+and
+most
+boring
-The flight was the longest and most boring she had ever taken.
+she had ever taken.
-But she had a chat with a lady sitting next to her, who was very nice.
-And she watched cartoons, read, and slept a little.

 She texted Wind as soon as she landed:
 *I’m here!*

-She felt a little nervous, but also excited.

-And she got a reply almost right away:
+And she got a reply right away:
 *I’m here too!*
 *See you soon!*